 Every Monday we'll post a roundup of interesting communications news and articles from the past week.
 What have you been reading, listening to, and watching?
 Add a comment or suggest a link for next week.

-The U's social networking link page has launched!
+From Kathy Jensen in University Relations: The U's social networking link page has launched!
 University units on all campuses are invited to submit their official social networking site links.
 Over 30 units responded to our initial invitation and we'd like to add more.

 To be considered for inclusion on the link page, your social networking site: